 Be sure that you are considering student needs when you create your center rotation schedule.
 Your highest group may only need Fluency practice once a week, while lower groups may need it daily.
 It’s ok for your groups to have different center schedules.
 Keep in mind one of my favorite quotes from one of my favorite authors:

 A clear signal, other than your voice, for when it’s time to switch centers is a must!
 If you use the same signal consistently, students learn to listen for that sound rather than listening to your small group lesson.
-Here are a few ideas:
+Here are a few ideas for reading centers signals:

 - Cell Phone Timer – This one will help keep you on track too!
 Simply set your cell phone timer for the number of minutes you want in each rotation, and choose a unique chime for the end of the time.